 - life (and after care) skills.

-The focus will be on education, training and employment.
+The trial focused on education, training and employment.

-The trial will be evaluated by an independent evaluator, ACIL Allen.
-The evaluation will compare the outcomes of the trial to existing Western Australia leaving care services and other similar Australian programs and trials.
+The trial was evaluated by an independent evaluator, ACIL Allen.
+The evaluation compared the outcomes of the trial to existing Western Australia leaving care services and other similar Australian programs and trials.